Updated: Dec 26, 2020

 Now, I acknowledge that I may just be an over zealous fan looking for anything Nevers related to sink my well-flossed teeth into.
 But, also ... maybe I'm onto something!
 Hear me out!

 As an authority of sorts on the works of Joss Whedon, I've learned that Joss is a bit of a weaponry and gadgetry enthusiast; the more unconventional and fun the contraption is, the better!
-And with The Nevers set in a Victorian/Steampunk London, Joss is afforded the opportunity to free his mind and come up with all sorts of inventive hardware.
+And with The Nevers set in a Victorian/Steampunk London, Joss is afforded the opportunity to come up with all sorts of inventive hardware and new fighting techniques.

 Believe it or not, the umbrella was a weapon of choice in the Victorian era, and not just with men.
 Self-defense classes, varying in techniques, continued to gain in popularity as women abandoned the myth of men as their protectors.
 As women ventured into the world without escorts the Victorian umbrella defense became a favorite and women were beating plenty-o-ass.
 From the late 1800s through the early 1900s, many women participated in everything from Victorian umbrella defense to jujitsu.